dd9jn/rfc4880bis/crypto-refresh.md

   This attack is a particular form of ciphertext malleability.
   See {{ciphertext-malleability}} for information on how to defend against such an attack using more recent versions of OpenPGP.

-- PKCS#1 has been found to be vulnerable to attacks in which a system that reports errors in padding differently from errors in decryption becomes a random oracle that can leak the private key in mere millions of queries.
-  Implementations must be aware of this attack and prevent it from happening.
-  The simplest solution is to report a single error code for all variants of decryption errors so as not to leak information to an attacker.

 - Some technologies mentioned here may be subject to government control in some countries.

 - In winter 2005, Serge Mister and Robert Zuccherato from Entrust released a paper describing a way that the "quick check" in OpenPGP CFB mode can be used with a random oracle to decrypt two octets of every cipher block {{MZ05}}.